hm-lang/core/proposals/README.md

 function and swapping `:` for `;` to create a reassignable function.
 When calling a nullable function, unless the function is explicitly checked for non-null, the return type will be nullable.
-E.g., `X ?:= optionalFunction(...Args)` will have a type of `oneOf(null, returnType)`.
+E.g., `X ?:= optionalFunction(...Args)` will have a type of `oneOf(returnType, null)`.
 Nullable functions are checked by the executable, so the programmer doesn't necessarily have to do it.

 A nullable function has `?` before the argument list; a `?` after the argument list